andrew-rietz/FiftySeven_Coding_Challenges/README.md

 WIP:

-Now that we’re through most of the challenges, will restructure repo so that it’s more straightforward to find each challenge, and general categories for each
+Now that we’re through most of the challenges, will restructure repo so that it’s more straightforward to find each challenge, and general categories for each.

+Also adding testing and better documentation to each challenge as I work through and improve on the code from my first pass.

 #### Input, Processing, and Output
 [01 -- Hello World](https://github.com/andrew-rietz/57_Coding_Challenges/tree/master/challenges/c01_HelloWorld)